Panic Attack Recovery

-If you’re struggling with thoughts and feel just plain stuck, you should know that there are many additional Cognitive Behavioral Therapy (CBT) techniques for anxiety that you can use.
+If you’re struggling with your thoughts and feel just plain stuck, I want to discuss another technique for anxiety that you can use.

-Let me explain this cbt technique for anxiety by way of example.
+Let me explain this technique for anxiety by way of example…

-Let’s say that you work in a physically large office that has many employees.
-Your anxiety is so bad that you extremely fear going to work in this office because you are scared that if you have a panic attack at the office all of these people will see you and think you are crazy.
-The end result is that you have been missing a lot of work lately.
+Let’s say that you work in a large office with many employees.
+Your anxiety is so bad that the thought of going to work causes you extreme anxiety.
+You are scared about the prospect of having a panic attack at the office because you feel everyone will think you are crazy.
+Because of these things you have been missing a lot of work lately.

 #1 The first step of the Cost-Benefit Analysis is identifying the distortion(s).
 You can click here to obtain a list of the cognitive distortions (don't worry they will open in a new window so you won't lose your spot).

-The reason Mind Reading is present is because you believe having a panic attack at work will result in your colleagues thinking you are crazy (you are reading their mind in a sense because you are saying to yourself “if I have a panic attack then they’ll think I’m crazy”).
+Mind Reading is present because you believe that having a panic attack at work will result in colleagues thinking you are crazy (you are reading their mind in a sense because you are saying to yourself “if I have a panic attack then they’ll think I’m crazy”).

-#2 The next step is clearly isolating what belief is driving your behaviour so you can perform a Cost-Benefit Analysis on it.
+#2 The next step of this cbt technique for anxiety is isolating what belief is driving your behaviour so that you can perform a Cost-Benefit Analysis on it.
 Well clearly the belief is: “If I have a panic attack at work then everyone will think I’m crazy therefore I want to avoid going to work.”

 #3 Next we need to actually perform the Cost-Benefit Analysis.